-The excess, if any, of the tax adjusted basis of the Bonds purchased as part of the initial public offering to a purchaser (other than a purchaser who holds such Bonds as inventory, stock in trade or for sale to customers in the ordinary course of business) over the amount payable at maturity is "bond premium."
-Bond premium is amortized over the term of such Bonds for federal income tax purposes (or, in the case of a bond with bond premium callable prior to its stated maturity, the amortization period and yield may be required to be determined on the basis of an earlier call date that results in the lowest yield on such bond).
-Owners of Bonds with bond premium attributable to each taxable year such Bonds are held.
-The amortizable bond premium on such Bonds attributable to a taxable year is not deductible for federal income tax purposes; however, bond premium is treated as an offset to qualified stated interest received on such Bonds.
-Owners of such Bonds should consult their tax advisors with respect to the determination for federal income tax purposes of the treatment of bond premium upon sale or other disposition of such Bonds and with respect to the state and local tax consequences of owning and disposing of such Bonds.
+Premium Bonds.
+The excess, if any, of the tax adjusted basis of the Series C Bonds purchased as part of the initial public offering to a purchaser (other than a purchaser who holds such Tax-Exempt Bonds as inventory, stock in trade or for sale to customers in the ordinary course of business) over the amount payable at maturity is "bond premium."
+Bond premium is amortized over the term of such Series C Bonds for federal income tax purposes (or, in the case of a bond with bond premium callable prior to its stated maturity, the amortization period and yield may be required to be determined on the basis of an earlier call date that results in the lowest yield on such bond).
+Owners of Series C Bonds with bond premium are required to decrease their adjusted basis in such Series C Bonds by the amount of amortizable bond premium attributable to each taxable year such Series C Bonds are held.
+The amortizable bond premium on such Series C Bonds attributable to a taxable year is not deductible for federal income tax purposes; however, bond premium is treated as an offset to qualified stated interest received on such Series C Bonds.
+Owners of such Series C Bonds should consult their tax advisors with respect to the determination for federal income tax purposes of the treatment of bond premium upon sale or other disposition of such Series C Bonds and with respect to the state and local tax consequences of owning and disposing of such Series C Bonds.